Under Cover of Darkness: Commercial performance

 "Under Cover of Darkness" is the third most successful single in the band's discography.
 It peaked at number 12 on Billboard's Alternative Songs chart and charted a total of 17 weeks.

 In popular culture

-"Under Cover Of Darkness" was made available for download on July 24, 2012 to play in Rock Band 3 Basic and PRO mode utilizing real guitar / bass guitar, and MIDI compatible electronic drum kits / keyboards.
+"Under Cover Of Darkness" was made available for download on July 24, 2012, to play in Rock Band 3 Basic and PRO mode utilizing real guitar / bass guitar, and MIDI compatible electronic drum kits / keyboards.
 It appears on the setlist for Rocksmith which was released in October, 2011 in North America.
-The song is also featured on the soundtrack for basketball simulation game NBA 2K15 which was released in October 2014 in North America.
-The title of the song was also referenced in an episode of Pokémon anime called '"Under Color of Darkness!", which was a part of season twenty-four.